s0ftik3/rayso-api/README.md

 ## Themes

-These are all themes available themes, so far.
-As soon Ray.So has new theme, it will appear here.
+These are all the available themes, so far.
+As soon Ray.So has a new theme, it will appear here.
 Default theme `breeze` is not listed here, you saw it in the first picture of this README.

 ### Candy